 There are several reasons that this is the spot where we all get stuck...never able to transition to professional golfer from average golfer:

 2. We Can't Freaking Afford It!!
-Golf is expensive, man.
-Have you played recently?
-Be prepared to pay a lot if you haven't.
+Golf is expensive,

 Now, how many rounds of golf do you think Tiger Woods plays in a week?
 Well, tournament weeks, he plays a minimum of four.
 But he probably plays nearly every day.